Originally published on 7/7/21, Updated on 5/22/23

 Personal health and financial details can be sensitive topics.
 To ensure your team members are truly engaged, you need to provide multiple paths they can take to learn about their benefits during open enrollment.
 Some people will feel comfortable asking questions in person, while others won’t.

-Functionality like ALEX Chat not only drives engagement but provides an unbiased third-party team member that can securely answer private and anonymous questions.
+Functionality like ALEX Chat drives engagement and provides an unbiased third-party team member that can securely answer private and anonymous questions.

 7. Increase visibility and access